 Welcome to the Fellowship of Evangelical Churches

 By the grace of God, churches within the FEC conference intentionally expand the visible body of Christ both nationally and internationally.
 We embrace a common vision to reach the unchurched and trust the Holy Spirit to breathe a fresh wind of spiritual vitality through our local bodies of believers.
 To this end, we dedicate ourselves to our Lord Jesus Christ and to growth, obedience and any change that results from our commitment.
 As a collected group under the lordship of Jesus Christ, FEC is deicated to:

-- We dedicate ourselves to birthing churches nationally.
+- birthing churches nationally

-- We dedicate ourselves to expanding international ministries
+- expanding international ministries

-- We dedicate ourselves to serving our church leaders
+- serving church leaders

-- We dedicate ourselves to structuring for efficiency.
+- structuring for efficiency

 The FEC Conference has a strong evangelical commitment and mission to propagate the Gospel nationally and internationally.